-Krista Hessler Carver is a senior associate in the firm’s Food and Drug Practice Group.
+Krista Hessler Carver is a partner in the firm’s Food and Drug Practice Group.
 Ms. Carver has a wide-ranging practice that includes FDA regulatory, compliance, transactional, and legislative matters for companies in the biotechnology, pharmaceutical, medical device, and cosmetic industries.
 She has deep experience with issues related to devices, biologics, and biosimilars.
 With respect to biosimilars, Ms. Carver assisted biotechnology innovators in legislative matters leading up to enactment of the Biologics Price Competition and Innovation Act of 2009 (BPCIA) and now represents clients in connection with FDA interpretation and implementation of the BPCIA.
 She also counsels clients on international regulation of biosimilars and life cycle management strategies for innovative biologics.
 She co-authored a comprehensive article on the BPCIA, "An Unofficial Legislative History of the Biologics Price Competition and Innovation Act of 2009" (Food and Drug Law Journal 2010) and has worked with many firm clients on issues relating to implementation of the scheme.
 Ms. Carver is chair of the Biotechnology Law Committee of the ABA Section of Science and Technology Law and a member of the Section Council.

 Ms. Carver also has particular experience with legal and regulatory issues related to personalized medicine (including companion diagnostics), clinical trial data confidentiality, medical devices, orphan drug exclusivity, and appeals within FDA.